akdarrah/dropkiq-gem/README.md

 You should now have a `db/dropkiq_schema.yaml` file.
 This file describes all tables associated to Drop classes in your application, along with all methods avaialble to the Drop class.
 It is important that you **DO** allow this file to be checked in to version control so that you can maintain your Dropkiq schema over time as you add/remove/modify your Drop classes.

 Notice that `type` has NOT been set on all methods.
 The Dropkiq Gem is only able to infer the method type for methods that correspond to a column or relationship on the ActiveRecord model.
 Please take a moment to manually add `type` values for all methods that were not able to be inferred.
+(Hint: Search the dropkiq_schema.yaml file for the word "CHANGEME" to see what needs manual attention.)
 Notice that if you run `bundle exec rake dropkiq:schema` again, your changes are saved!

 #### Ruby on Rails Column to Dropkiq Data Type Mappings